CrizR/l2w-quizlet-client/README.md

 As questions are encountered and answered they are added to the next session but only if they haven't reached the last box.

-Once the current session is empty, we then add all questions from the next session to the current session and continue the quiz.
+Once the current session is empty, all questions from the next session are added to the current session and the quiz continues.

 Lastly, if a user decides to skip a card the card is put into the next session.
+The "punishment" is a reduction in score.

 ### Edge Case Improvements: